 We took a look at three of Lululemon’s lifestyle marketing tactics that helped create their strong position.
 Discover the keys to their success and how you can use them to retain your customers and grow your brand sustainably.

-Engaging social media presence
+1. Engage customers through your social media presence

 Lululemon recognizes the importance of its social media presence beyond their own content.
 Acknowledging when your customers engage with you on social media is just as, if not more, important than what you post yourself.